Tap Trust

 Cost tracking to compare usual household water costs (bottled, filters, etc.) with Tap Trust implementation costs

-$100 for each participating parent/guardian for help with evaluation
+Up to $100 will be provided to each participating parent/caregiver for their help with the evaluation

 Estimated time (Over project year)